 Early Notables of the Halady family (pre 1700)

-Another 127 words (9 lines of text) are included under the topic Early Halady Notables in all our PDF Extended History products and printed products wherever possible.
+1550-1612) founder of the East India Company, and a Lord Mayor...
+Another 89 words (6 lines of text) are included under the topic Early Halady Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Halady family to Ireland